Frequently Asked Questions (FAQ)

 Little Athletics QLD registration fees

-Nomination fees for participating at Little Athletics Regional / State relays
+Nomination fees for participating at Little Athletics Regional Relays and State Relay Championships

 A fundraising levy (paid once per family)